vipondn/2020-08-17-git-tasha/README.md

 	- `git diff --staged`: shows difference between file in staging area (that has been git added) and the previously committed file
 	-you can use `git log --oneline` to specify different versions in history
 - `git commit -m "MESSAGE"': allows you to add a comment without opening nano when committing
+- `giot remote add origin <URL>': adds <URL> with the name origin
+- `git push origin master`: pushes the master branch to the origin remote
+- `git pull origin master`: pulls the master branch from origin to local computer